ayazhankadessova/KidPaint_Network/README.md

 - [x] Create Frame to ask for username
 - [x] Send bucket data
 - [x] Get original drawing -> KEEP ARRAY OF DATA and send to server

-- [ ] Make methods more efficient -> less arrays, faster
-- [ ] Can we make the method reusable?
-- [ ] Fix UI - > Studio Choosing Panel
-- [ ] Display Studio name on top
-- [ ] clear
-- [ ] Create new studi

-## TODO 2:

-- [ ] Add new Features

-## Issues:

-1. [x] Load: Saves only 40x30, not 50x50
-2. [x] Bucket coloring out of borders
-3. [x] send sketch data out of bounds
-4. [x] disconnect
-5. [ ] Cannot see clear button
-6. drew smth already, for somebody who connected later. also get smth that was there earlier

-- download current stash

 ## Do not